-This series includes candid photography portraits of individuals riding the west-bound number 7 train at the Junction Boulevard station in Jackson Heights (New York City), in May of 2019.
-In addition to the portraits, each work also includes still-life photography of the trains’ surfaces and interiors, of features and architecture from the train station, of the architecture surrounding the train station, and of the sky above it.
+An ongoing series slated to comprise 12 to 15 works, Vessels includes candid photography portraits of individuals riding the west-bound number 7 train at the Junction Boulevard station in Jackson Heights (New York City).
+In addition to the portraits, each work also includes still-life photography of the trains’ surfaces and interiors, of features and architecture from the train station, of the architecture surrounding the train station, and of the sky above.
 Except for the portraits, all other photographs have been aleatorily fragmented in post-production, recolored, and layered within each work with a technique that allows several layers to be viewed as occupying the same space.
 Each work is composed of upward of twenty photography fragments.
 The series is created using a DSLR camera and two prime lenses, a 35MM, and an 85MM.